 Five years ago, building a real no code sports betting model was a contradiction in terms.
-If you wanted a working model you wrote Python, you wrangled CSVs from nflverse, you fit a regression in scikit-learn, and you backtested with a walk-forward script you debugged at 2am.
+If you wanted a working model you wrote Python, you wrangled CSVs from nflverse, you fit a regression in scikit-learn, and you tested it on past seasons with a script you debugged at 2am.
 Anyone without a software background was locked out.
-The block-based builders that ship inside Shark Snip change that arithmetic.
-You drag boxes for data, features, target, architecture, and staking onto a canvas; the runtime fits the model in your browser; and the same artifact that came out of a 200-line Python notebook now comes out of a graph you can read in 30 seconds.
-This handbook is the long-form version of that workflow — every block, every common mistake, and a worked example you can reproduce in the time it takes to drink a coffee.
+The drag-and-drop builders inside Shark Snip change that.
+You drag boxes for stats, what you want to predict, how it learns, and how much it bets onto a canvas; it trains the model in your browser; and the same thing that took a 200-line Python notebook now comes out of a picture you can read in 30 seconds.
+This handbook is the long-form version of that workflow — every step, every common mistake, and a worked example you can reproduce in the time it takes to drink a coffee.

 Why "no-code" matters now